-All structural models in Fig. 2 show a relatively low formation energy, as shown in table I, with model A having the lowest energy in the case of both pure Ge and $Si{0.2}Ge{0.8}$.
-The formation energy of {001} Humble defect in pure Si is 0.45 eV per interstitial [10], higher than those in pure Ge or Ge-rich SiGe (Table I), suggesting that forming $\{001\}$ Humble defects in pure Si is energetically less favorable.
-However, formation energies of the $\{001\}$ Humble defects in diamond is an order of magnitude higher than our results [11].
-These results explain why Humble defects are only observed in SiGe or Ge but not in Si or C.
+All structural models in Fig. 2 show a relatively low formation energy, as shown in Table I. These results suggest that model A has the lowest energy in the case of both pure Ge and $Si{0.2}Ge{0.8}$.
+The formation energy of the {001} Humble defect in pure Si is 0.45 eV per interstitial [10], higher than those in pure Ge or Ge-rich SiGe (Table I), suggesting that forming {001} Humble defects in pure Si is energetically less favorable.
+However, the formation energies of the {001} Humble defects in diamond are an order of magnitude higher than our results [11].
+This may explain why Humble defects are only observed in SiGe or Ge but not in Si or C.

-Next, having identified model A as a leading candidate based on theory, we turn to a direct determination of the structure based on STEM imaging.
-Despite having different atomic structure, model A, B, D, and E are almost identical when viewed from the [110] direction.
+Next, we turn to a more complete determination of the defect structure based on STEM imaging and DFT calculations.
+Despite having different atomic structures, models A, B, D, and E are almost identical when viewed from the [110] direction.
 Therefore, imaging only from [110] (the most commonly imaged axis for a diamond cubic crystal) is not sufficient to determine the defect atomic structure.
-As shown in Fig. 1(b) and in Fig. 2, we see five- and eight- member rings at the defect.
+As shown in Figs. 1(b) and 2, we see five- and eight-member rings at the defect.
 The lower half of the defect resembles the symmetric dimers of a 2×1 reconstructed (001) surface of Si.
 To fully understand the atomic arrangements at the defect core, the defect has also been imaged along the [210] projection.
-This is done by tilting the specimen so that the pillar rotates along the c-axis 26.6° away from [110] projection.
-The corresponding image is shown in Fig. 1(c), where the upper layer of the defect core show dumbbells of atom columns.
-Comparing the HAADF intensities with simulated ones from DFT relaxed structure models in Fig. 3(a), we see that model A yields the best match with experiments.
-Within each dumbbell, the two atomic columns are separated by 115 pm.
-And the distance between the dumbbells is 363 pm.
-The subtle differences between model B, D, and E in their [210] view are too small to differentiate.
-Therefore, we only simulate HAADF intensity from model D to compare with experiment.
+This is done by tilting the specimen so that the pillar rotates along the c axis 26.6° away from [110] projection.
+The corresponding image is shown in Fig. 1(c), where the upper layer of the defect core appears as dumbbells of atomic columns.
+Comparing the HAADF intensities with simulated ones from the DFT-relaxed structure models in Fig. 3(a), we see that model A yields the best match with experiments.
+Within each dumbbell, the two atomic columns are separated by 115 pm, and the distance between the dumbbells is 363 pm.
+The subtle differences between models B, D, and E in their [210] view are too small to differentiate.
+Therefore, we only simulate the HAADF intensity from model D to compare with experiment.
 We find that they show equally spaced atomic columns that are separated by 180 pm, which does not match with what we observe in experiments.
-The lower layer of the defect core (purple atoms in Fig. 2) in all models show atom columns that are separated by either 40 or 56pm, therefore are observed as single atom columns in Fig. 1(c) and cannot be used to distinguish between model B, D, and E.
+The lower layers of the defect core (purple atoms in Figs. 1(b), 1(c), and 2) in all models show